 - A long-term EU permit –

-A long term resident’s EU residence permit shall be granted to a foreigner for an indefinite time if he/she has been staying in the territory of the Republic of Poland legally and uninterruptedly for minimum 5 years immediately before filing the application and meets each of the following conditions:
+A long-term resident’s EU residence permit shall be granted to a foreigner for an indefinite time if he/she has been staying in the territory of the Republic of Poland legally and uninterruptedly for minimum 5 years immediately before filing the application and meets each of the following conditions:

 (a) has a source of steady and regular income sufficient to cover the costs of subsistence for the foreigner himself/herself and family members dependent on him/her;

 (b) has health insurance within the meaning of the Act of 27 August 2004 on health care services financed from public funds, or a document certifying that the costs of treatment in the territory of the Republic of Poland will be covered by the insurer.
-All these cards are temporary, meaning they do not make the card holder a Polish Citizen, yet!
+All these cards are temporary, meaning they do not make the cardholder a Polish Citizen, yet!

 The difference between card 2 and 3, is that Card Number 3 does not require a Work Permit to be made by an employer.
 You can use the Long-Term EU card to work inside the Territory of Poland without depending on an employer to make your permit.

-There is another card/permit called the Permanent Residence (pobyt stały), this will be applicable if you have some Polish blood running through your veins, or simply put, if you are of Polish Origin.
+There is another card/permit called the Permanent Residence (pobyt stały), this will be applicable if you have some Polish blood running through your veins, or simply put if you are of Polish Origin.
 Here is a simple break down of when you can apply for the Long-Term EU or the Permanent Residence permit.

-The second type of Permanent Residence (pobyt stały) is related with Polish origin and other circumstances.
-If you are a holder of Pole Card (Karta Polaka) you have Polish origin (it must be proved by official documentation) you are married with Polish citizen for at least 3 years (2 years must be spent in Poland), or you are a child of holder of permanent residence or permanent EU residency – you are eligible to apply for this type of permanent residence.
+The second type of Permanent Residence (pobyt stały) is related to Polish origin and other circumstances.
+If you are a holder of Pole Card (Karta Polaka) you have Polish origin (it must be proved by official documentation) you are married to Polish citizen for at least 3 years (2 years must be spent in Poland), or you are a child of holder of permanent residence or permanent EU residency – you are eligible to apply for this type of permanent residence.

 My personal experience:

-Here is my experience in applying the Long-Term EU permit and card.
-I decided to apply for this card and not another Temporary Stay Permit, since the former is valid for an unspecified time.
+Here is my experience in applying for the Long-Term EU permit and card.
+I decided to apply for this card and not another Temporary Stay Permit since the former is valid for an unspecified time.
 A document confirming the identity of the alien during their stay on the territory of the Republic of Poland and entitling them, together with the travel document, to crossing the border multiple times without the necessity to obtain a visa is the residence card.
 The residence card is valid for 5 years since the day when it was issued and after this period, it is subject to validation.

 The documents required for my application of Long-Term EU.
 All copies to be handed over with application and originals for inspection at the Wydział Spraw Obywatelskich i Cudzoziemców (Department of Nationals’ and Foreigners’ Affairs) Krakow, ul.
 Przy Rondzie 6 (ground floor, foreigners’ affairs room)